RokKos/MathPie/_pages/03_contactus.md

 ---
 layout: page
-title: Contact Us
+title: Contact us
 include_in_header: true
 ---

-# Contact US
+# Contact us

-You are:
+Are you:

 - a student and want to try out the prototype?